The NSWYO 2018 Series

 Payment plans are available.
 Please contact us to discuss.

-A number of merit-based scholarships will be awarded to NSWYO musicians.
+A number of merit-based scholarships will be awarded to NSWYO musicians who play in all 3 concerts.
 Scholars will be selected from their NSWYO audition.

 In cases of genuine financial hardships (proof required), NSWYO may consider fee reductions.